-1. Oakham School - philosophy of language teaching and learning .2 The School places importance on language learning, including mother tongue, st country language and other languages The School utilises the resources and expertise of the community to enhance rning within the programmes .4 Collaborative planning and reflection recognises that all teachers are ponsible for the language development of the pupils .5 Teaching and learning addresses the diversity of pupil language needs, luding those for pupils learning a language(s) other than their mother tongue .6 Cover Teaching and learning demonstrates that all teachers are responsible for language development of all pupils Members Assessment at the School aligns with the requirements of the ogramme(s) .7
+1. Oakham School - philosophy of language teaching and learning 2 2. count The School places importance on language learning, including mother tongue, hory language and other languages si 4 3.
+Iearni The School utilises the resources and expertise of the community to enhance ng within the programmes 5 Teaching and learning addresses the diversity of pupil language needs, including for pupils learning a language(s) other than their mother tongue 5 5. langu Cover Teaching and learning demonstrates that all teachers are responsible for the age development of all pupils ne 6 6. progra Members Assessment at the School aligns with the requirements of the amme(s) 8